 Stoa of Attalos and Museum of Ancient Agora

 The Stoa Attalos was a gift from the King of Pergamon, Attalus II, to the Athenians.
-Today, the Museum of the Ancient Agora is housed in the restored Stoa, which, according to inscriptions of ancient Athens and Attica, dates back to the 2nd c. e.g.
+Today, the Museum of the Ancient Agora is housed in the restored Stoa, a gift from the King of Pergamum Attalus II to the Athenians.
+According to inscriptions of ancient Athens and Attica, the Stoa dates back to the 2nd century AD.

 “There aren’t many places like Monastiraki Square which showcase so perfectly the multi-layered mix of cultures which we call Greek civilization.
 It’s situated north of Plaka, the traditional neighborhood under the Acropolis, and next to the busy junction of two central streets, Ermou and Athinas.”